The Good Schools Guide Review of Bromley High School (GDST), Bromley, BR1 2TW

 Old girls include Margaret Hodge, Susanna White, Prof Joan Walsh; Richmal Compton was once a member of the teaching staff.

 11+ competitive entrance exams involving creative writing, non-verbal and verbal reasoning, an interview and reference from junior school.
+Also 13+ entrance exams involving similar exams and interview/references as for 11+ examinations.
 Sixth form entrance requirement is a minimum of six GCSEs A*-B grade.
+Scholarships and Bursaries available in the senior school

 Some 30 per cent leave at 16+ to attend co-ed sixth forms or local grammars.
 Most sixth formers go on to higher education, mainly good universities; one to Oxbridge in 2013; others to a range to study eg medicine, maths, music, art, ancient history and architecture.

 Everyone sitting the 11+ entrance exam is automatically entered for academic scholarships - music and sports scholarships also available in year 7, for year 9 entry and year 12.
 Sixth form scholarships for art, music, sport and academics.
-Means-tested bursaries, Founders awards, are available up to 100 per cent of fees.
+Means-tested bursaries, Founders awards, are available up to 100 per cent of fees in the senior school.

 A selective school, offering a wonderful range of opportunities to widen horizons and develop new interests.
 Suits academically able girls with lots of drive.